dibyendumajumdar/nanojit/README.md

 The documentation on NanoJIT is sparse or non-existent, making it hard to get started.
 I hope to provide a [simpler, documented C API](https://github.com/dibyendumajumdar/nanojit/blob/master/nanojitextra/nanojitextra.h) to make it easier to use NanoJIT.

+## Project news

+* Development of NanoJITExtra C API is underway
+* April-2017: support for added for 64-bit integer multiply, divide and modulus operators in X64 LIR.
+Not available on other architectures.

 ## Playing with NanoJIT

 NanoJIT comes with a nice tool called lirasm.
 This is a command line tool that allows you to run a script containing NanoJIT IR instructions.
 For example, say you want a function that adds its two arguments.
 We can write this as follows: